makinacorpus/mapbox-gl-path/README.md

 #### `lineString` - GeoJSON.Feature<LineString> | undefined

 Like `featureCollection` parameter, it draws the lineString on the map.
-If the lineString does not contains `path` and `point` properties to describe to `Mapbox-gl-path` how to build a feature collection, automatic Points will be added:
+If the lineString does not contains `path` and `point` properties to describe how to build a feature collection, automatic `Points` will be added:

 - If the first and last point have the same coordinate, the lineString is considered to be looped so one point will be placed at that coordinate and two others will be placed at equal distance from each other.
-- Otherwise, two points should be added to the edges.
+- Otherwise, two points will be added to the edges.

 If `featureCollection` parameter is set, this `lineString` parameter is ignored.